 A Russian Hill Park master plan was designed by Lawrence Halprin at the request of the Russian Hill Improvement Association and in anticipation of the PUC’s 1958 designation of Francisco Reservoir as “surplus” property.

-In 2008, the following plans were prepared by Lutsko Associates and intended to serve as a starting point for discussions on park design.
+In 2008, the following plans were prepared by Lutsko Associates and GLS Landscape Architecture and intended to serve as a starting point for discussions on park design.
 General objectives are to maximize usable space while minimizing costs by moving as little dirt and using as few retaining walls as possible.

 This side elevation shows existing levels of the Reservoir, Hyde, Larkin Street, and the proposed terraces to be created from dirt on site.
 The yellow area is used to fill the purple area.